ucdavis/hpccf-docs/docs/maintenance/december-2025.md

 ## Farm Specific

 Farm sells hardware and storage with a five-year guarantee.
 Many Farm hardware components have exceeded their lifecycle and will be retired during the December 2025 maintenance window.
-At the request of CAES IT, all hardware more than five years old will be retired, and those Slurm partitions will be removed.
+At the request of CA&ES IT, all hardware more than five years old will be retired, and those Slurm partitions will be removed.
 Additionally, the partition names for the newer hardware will be renamed.